simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Select the new NACL, edit outbound rules, add rules for port 80, 443 and 1024 - 65535 (ephemeral ports) on all sources (0.0.0.0/0)

 ## Application Services
+- Messaging
+   - for existing messaging apps, use Amazon MQ
+   - for new apps, use SQS and SNS
+- API Gateway
+   - Use throttling to limit requests to back-end, max 1000/sec normal and 2000/sec burst

 ## Whitepapers and Well Architected Framework